BLESSED SACRAMENT PARISH MINISTRIES 2013-14

 Noon Meal at Luke House

-Now located at Luke House, the meal program formerly at St. Paul’s University Catholic Center serves lunch to those in need.
+Now located at Luke House, this meal program serves lunch to those in need Monday to Thursday.
 Volunteers from Blessed Sacrament Parish serve on the fourth Monday of the month.
 For more information, contact Ruth Shively @ 294-9485.

 The Road Home